swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 Doing nothing is always an option, and we suggest developers have to keep using the unstructured task workaround.

 This doesn't seem viable though as the problem indeed is real, and the workaround is problematic scheduling wise, and may not even be usable in certain situations.

+### Naming the feature "ignore cancellation" or similar

+During the pitch a variety of name alternatives for this feature were proposed.
+Among them were "`ignoringCancellation { ... }`", or "`suppressingCancellation{ ... }`".

+We discussed these and believe it is _more_ confusing to introduce a descriptive name for this feature because the descriptions never _quite_ capture the actual feature's behavior, and would give a false sense of understanding without looking up API docs and/or extended documentation explaining the behavior.

+Specifically, this feature does _not_ ignore cancellation, it only prevents observing it while within the scope of a shield within a task.

 ## Acknowledgments